Rocks and Soil

 Importance of soil

 We grow plants in soil.
 Plants take water and mineral salts from the soil for its growth.
 Different plants requires different types of soil for it proper growth.
 For example, rice grows well in clayey soil whereas bajra grows well in sandy soil.
 Many plants grow well in loamy soil.
 We can make soil fertile by adding manures and fertilizers to soil.
 So, there will not be any food for us if there is no soil.

 We use soil as a building material.
 We make many useful items such as cement, bricks, tiles, glass and pots from soil.
 Sand is used to build houses.
 By digging deep into the soil we get useful resources such as petrol and gas.

-Click Next button for Exercises on the chapter – Rocks and Soil for Class 3.
+Fill in the Blanks exercise on the chapter – Rocks and Soil for Class 3

 - Rotten plants and animals are called ________.